Dronecode/camera-manager-docs/en/guide/camera_definition_file.md

 # Camera Definition File

-A MAVLink [Camera Definition File](https://mavlink.io/en/protocol/camera_def.html) contains information about a camera's advanced settings and parameters.
-If specified for a particular camera, these are downloaded by clients using a URI supplied by the camera (CSD).
+As defined in the [MAVLink Camera Protocol](https://mavlink.io/en/protocol/camera.html), a [Camera Definition File](https://mavlink.io/en/protocol/camera_def.html) may be used to specify information about a camera's advanced settings and parameters.
+If requested, a camera can supply the URI for its definition file, which can then be downloaded and parsed by the client.

+CSD needs to be able to supply the URI locations for attached camera's definition files (if they are available/exist).
+The computer running CSD may also need to *serve* the definition files so that they can be downloaded by clients running on the same MAVLink network.

 This topic explains how to:
-* Specify the mapping (in CSD) between cameras and their definition file URIs.
 * Serve the definition files on the CSD companion computer.

-> **Tip** CSD does not need to know anything about the *content* of the definition file.
-For more information see [MAVLink Camera Protocol](https://mavlink.io/en/protocol/camera.html) and [Camera Definition File](https://mavlink.io/en/protocol/camera_def.html).
+* Map attached cameras to their definition file URIs in the CSD configuration file.

+> **Tip** Camera definition files for a number of cameras are provided in [/samples/def](https://github.com/intel/camera-streaming-daemon/tree/master/samples/def).

 ## Hosting Camera Definition Files

 Usually the computer that is hosting CSD should also serve the *Camera Definition Files* (to ensure that they are accessible to clients running on the same network).
 We recommend using the Python *SimpleHTTPServer* because it is lightweight, and because the fact that it is present in many Linux distributions (as part of Python) means that it requires no additional setup.

+> **Note** Intel Aero uses *SimpleHTTPServer* by default (so this does not need to be set up on Aero).

+<span></span>
 > **Tip** The definition files may be hosted at any URI that is *accessible to requesting clients*.
 On some connected systems this could mean "anywhere on the Internet".

 To run *SimpleHTTPServer*: